srothst1/cesiumjs-webpack-starter-tutorial/README.md

 ./src/index.js 28 bytes [built] [code generated]
 webpack 5.50.0 compiled successfully in 86 ms
 ```
-Please note that the `app.js` bundle and `index.html` file will be output into the `dist` folder.
+Please note that the `app.js` bundle and `index.html` file should be added to the `dist` folder.

 **Run the development server**
-1. We will be using a `webpack-dev-server` to serve a development build and see our application in action.
+1. We will be using a [webpack-dev-server](https://webpack.js.org/configuration/dev-server/) to serve a development build and see our application in action.
 Run `npm install --save-dev webpack-dev-server`.
 2. Add a `start` script to `package.json`.
 This script should run the development server.
-Set the config file via the `--config` flag.
-Use the `--open` flag to open the application ina a browser upon execution of the command. `package.json` should look something like
+Be sure to set the config file via the `--config` flag and use the `--open` flag to open the application in a a browser upon execution of the command. `package.json` should look something like
 ```
 {
   "name": "cesiumjs-webpack-tutorial",